Damian Worrad

 Damian Jo Lomax Worrad (6 November 1974 – 31 July 2018) was an English cricketer.
 Worrad was a right-handed batsman who bowled right-arm fast.

 Worrad made his debut for Dorset in the 2002 Minor Counties Championship against Wales Minor Counties.
 From 2002 to 2004, Worrad played 9 Minor Counties matches for Dorset, with his final appearance for the county coming against Cornwall in 2004.

-In 2002, Worrad made his List-A debut for Dorset against the Worcestershire Cricket Board in the 1st round of the 2003 Cheltenham & Gloucester Trophy which was played in 2002.
-Worrad made a further List-A appearance for the county against Yorkshire in the 2nd round of the 2004 Cheltenham & Gloucester Trophy.
-In his final appearance he removed England Test players Craig White and Chris Silverwood.
+In 2002, Worrad made his List A debut for Dorset against the Worcestershire Cricket Board in the 1st round of the 2003 Cheltenham & Gloucester Trophy which was played in 2002.
+Worrad made a further List A appearance for the county against Yorkshire in the 2nd round of the 2004 Cheltenham & Gloucester Trophy.
+In his final appearance he dismissed England Test players Craig White and Chris Silverwood.

 Worrad died of a heart attack in July 2018, in Australia, where he had been living since 2005.